 On November 15, 2023, the Company entered into a Sales Agreement and established the ATM Program, pursuant to which the Company may offer and sell, from time to time through A.G.P./Alliance Global Partners, as sales agent, shares of its common stock having an aggregate offering price of up to \$17.0 million.
-Under the Sales Agreement, the sales agent is entitled to compensation of 3.0% of the gross offering proceeds of all shares sold through it pursuant to the Sales Agreement.
+Under the sales agreement, the sales agent is entitled to compensation of 3% of the gross offering proceeds of all shares sold through it pursuant to the Sales Agreement.

-The Company sold 698,121 shares of its common stock under the ATM Program at a weighted-average price of \$3.76 per share, raising \$2.6 million of gross proceeds and net proceeds of \$2.4 million, after deducting commissions to the sales agent and other ATM Program related expenses for the year ended December 31, 2023.
-The Company recorded a receivable of \$129,159 for 34,116 shares sold under the ATM Program yet to settle as of December 31, 2023, of which 17,869 shares had yet to be issued by the transfer agent as of the year-end.
-The receivable for the unsettled shares as of December 31, 2023 is included within the "Other Receivable" balance in the accompanying balance sheets.
-The receivable was collected on January 3, 2024 and 17,869 shares were settled and transferred on January 2, 2024.
+During the year ended December 31, 2023, the Company sold698,121 shares of its common stock under the ATM Program at a weighted-average price of \$3.76 per share, raising \$2.6 million of gross proceeds and net proceeds of \$2.4 million, after deducting commissions to the sales agent and other ATM Program related expenses.
+The Company recorded a receivable of \$129,159 for 34,116 shares sold under the ATM Program yet to settle as of December 31, 2023, of which 17,869 shares had yet to be issued by the transfer agent as of year-end.
+The receivable for the unsettled shares as of December 31, 2023 is included within the "Other Receivable"

+balance in the accompanying balance sheets.
+The receivables were collected on January 3, 2024 and 17,869 shares were settled and transferred on January 2, 2024.